Kroppeb/AdventOfCodeSolutions/src/Reflection 2021.md

 year still being in the output directory.
 They have been cleared
 * Should've used `getDigitLines()` instead of `getLines()`
 * [ ] make checklist for things to do before the contest

+## Day 4
+YYYEEEEEESSS, Got some point =p
+* Accidentally opened the question in a new tab, caused me some issues